Sage/carbon/.github/PULL_REQUEST_TEMPLATE.md

 ### Proposed behaviour

 <!--
 A clear and concise description of what changes this PR makes.

-If applicable, add screenshots of a codesandbox to help explain your request.
-You can paste these directly into GitHub.

-Please DO NOT share screenshots or the source code of your project.
+If applicable, include any UI screenshots to help explain your request.
+If you are a Sage contributor, please DO NOT share any commercially sensitive information, such as UI screenshots or code from Sage products.

-You can create a codesandbox to show the behaviour before/after this pull request by forking this template https://codesandbox.io/s/carbon-quickstart-j5pb2

-If you include a CodeSandbox link, the bot will fork it with the new built version of carbon.
-If you have a commit that includes fixes #XXXX and issue #XXXX has a CodeSandbox link in the body, the bot will fork it with the new built version of carbon.
 -->

 ### Current behaviour

 <!--
 A clear and concise description of the behaviour before this change.

-If applicable, add screenshots.
-You can paste these directly into GitHub.
+If applicable, include any UI screenshots to help explain your request.
+If you are a Sage contributor, please DO NOT share any commercially sensitive information, such as UI screenshots or code from Sage products.
 -->

 ### Checklist